Culture and Urbanism

 Mike van Graan is the outgoing Coordinator of the Sustaining Theatre and Dance (STAND) Foundation, an initiative to support the South African dance and theater sector through the Covid-19 pandemic and beyond.

-After the country’s first democratic elections in 1994, he was appointed as a Special Adviser to the first minister responsible for arts and culture where he played an influential role in shaping post-apartheid cultural policies.
-In 2011, he was appointed by UNESCO as a Technical Adviser to assist governments in the global south to develop cultural policies aligned to the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.
+After the first democratic elections in South Africa in 1994, he was appointed as Special Adviser to the first minister responsible for arts and culture, where he played an influential role in shaping post-apartheid cultural policies.
+Mike van Graan has served in leadership positions in numerous arts and culture NGOs including Director of the Community Arts Project (CAP), General Secretary of the Performing Arts Network of South Africa (PANSA), and Executive Director of the African Arts Institute in Cape Town.
+He was the founding Secretary General of Arterial Network, a pan-African organization advocating for the cultural dimension of development, human rights, and democracy.
+From 2011 to 2018, he was appointed by UNESCO as a Technical Adviser to assist governments in the global south to develop cultural policies aligned to the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions.